Colin Norris: Previous cases

-It is believed that by the time Hall was killed, Norris had become confident he could carry on killing without being caught, since blood tests that would have revealed that they had been given overdoses with insulin had not been taken.
-He would not have expected, therefore, a blood sample to have been taken from Hall and sent to a specialist laboratory as it was, which finally led to him being caught.
-He likely would have thought that the death would be written off as another natural death.
+It is believed that by the time Hall was killed, Norris had become confident he could carry on killing without being caught since no blood tests for insulin had been done.
+He would not have expected, therefore, a blood sample to be taken from Hall and sent to a specialist laboratory as it was, which finally led to him being caught, expecting the death would be considered due to natural causes.

-None of the patients had been prescribed insulin by any doctors of medical staff members in the hospital.
-All of the victims were considered somewhat "difficult" patients, which likely irritated Norris with his dislike for elderly patients.
+None of the patients had been prescribed insulin by any doctors or medical staff members in the hospital.
+All the victims were considered somewhat "difficult" patients, which likely irritated Norris with his dislike for elderly patients.
 One of the women had been throwing her bedclothes off just before he killed her.
 Bourke was on Norris's ward at the same time as Ludlam and Wilby, meaning he had contact with all three at the same time.
 In each case, the fatal dose of insulin had been administered at night, when Norris worked.
 At the time of Hall's death, Norris suspiciously said to colleagues: "it is always in the morning when things go wrong" and "someone always dies when I do nights".
-He also would have known doctors were also never on duty overnight at the hospitals, meaning that they couldn't help the patients when they all collapsed during the Norris's nightshifts.
-Amongst the things the victims all had in common was that they were all frail women and that they all died after only suffering broken hips.
+He also would have known doctors were not on duty overnight at the hospitals, so they couldn't help the patients when they all collapsed during Norris's night shifts.
+Amongst the things the victims all had in common was that they were all frail women and that they all died after suffering broken hips.